-The moon is first quarter on Friday May 1st so we will have a waxing crescent moon in the evening skies for most of the week.
+The moon is at first quarter on Thursday the 30th so we’ll have a waxing crescent moon for the first half of the week and a waxing gibbous moon for the remainder of the week.

 Venus remains the only naked eye planet visible in the early evening skies and it will reach its greatest brightness early this week.
 Although it is only about 25% illuminated, it’s angular size in our skies is 37 arcseconds so the overall brightness is high.
 Venus is setting at 11:20 p.m. at midweek.

 Jupiter is rising at 1:40 a.m., followed by Saturn at 2 a.m.
 Mars is rising a little over an hour later at 3:10 a.m.

 Mercury is now too close to the sun to observe as it heads towards conjunction early next week.